Which Class Should I Ride?

 Without going into the specific details regarding the skills required, these classes are intended to fully challenge experienced trials riders by increasing the difficulty and techniques required to complete the sections safely.
 These sections are discouraged for first-time riders, unless they have tried Intermediate and are still looking for more of a challenge.
 Part of the mission of the RMTA is prepare riders for National AMA/NATC competition, so these classes are intended to line up with NATC classes (which are described in the rules documents).

-- Advanced / Senior Advanced (+40) = NATC Support Class
+• Advanced / Senior Advanced (+40) = NATC Sportsman Class